Skip to main content

 A6_AssignPage-Assignments-AssignmentDetails.jpg

-• The Velocity, Mod Wheel, and Sustain Pedal MIDI controls don’t provide any settings at the top of the Assignment Details.
+• The Velocity, Mod Wheel, and Sustain Pedal MIDI controls don’t have any settings.

-• The Aftertouch MIDI control provides a Polyphonic Aftertouch button: When active, you can control the target parameters listed below independently for each played note.
+• The Aftertouch MIDI control provides a Polyphonic Aftertouch button: When active, you can control the listed targets for each played note independently.

 Note